leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/walk_fly.rst

   this allows you to fly past an object, keeping it centered in the view, even as you fly away from it.

-When you are happy with the new view, click :kbd:`LMB` to confirm.
+When you are happy with the new view, click :kbd:`LMB` or press :kbd:`Spacebar` to confirm.
 In case you want to go back from where you started, press :kbd:`Esc` or :kbd:`RMB`, as usual.